 In fact, despite a late-career dip from which he recovered in memorable fashion, Mussina's resumé as a whole is strong enough for Cooperstown.
 He delivered tremendous value across his career and holds up well in comparison to his contemporaries and to those already enshrined.
-On a ballot overstuffed with flashier candidates, however, he received just 20.3% of the vote in his 2014 debut and climbed to 24.6% last year—still less than 1/3rd of the support he’ll need.
-While there’s hope he can pull off a long, Bert Blyleven-esque climb to the requisite 75%, he’ll have five fewer years to do so thanks to the Hall’s 2014 rule change.
+On a ballot overstuffed with flashier candidates, however, he's had trouble getting attention, receiving 20.3% of the voting 2014 and 24.6% the next year—less than a third of the support he’ll ultimately need.
+Fortunately, he was the ballot’s biggest gainer in 2016, adding 18.4% to his total to reach 43.0%—a good base from which to launch a long, Bert Blyleven-esque climb to the requisite 75%, albeit in five fewer years to do so thanks to the Hall’s 2014 rule change.

 Avg.
 HOF SP

 Mussina was born in Williamsport, Penn.—the birthplace of Little League Baseball—and grew up in nearby Montoursvile, a tiny town of less than 5,000.
 A strong student as well as an outstanding pitcher in high school, he nearly earned valedictorian honors, but according to legend, he may have tanked a test in order to fall short and thus avoid speaking at graduation.
 Despite being considered one of the country's top prospects out of high school, he chose to attend Stanford on a baseball scholarship.
 He helped the Cardinal win the College World Series as a freshman in 1988 and earned his economics degree in 3 1/2 years, capped by a provocatively-titled senior thesis: “The Economics of Signing out of High School as Opposed to College.”